 The hotel has been divided into three unique levels.

-But it’s the rooftop terrace and its retractable roof that makes The Nash Geelong so special.
-Offering skyline views, lift access and seasonal cocktails you’d be hardpressed to find a better spot for a drink.
+But it’s the rooftop terrace and its retractable roof that make The Nash Geelong so special.
+Offering skyline views, lift access, and seasonal cocktails you’d be hard pressed to find a better spot for a drink.